Oregon Office of Rural Health

 4. Describe the project.
 Include a description of the implementation team, resources used, such as SMART goals (specific, measurable, achievable, realistic, and timely), grant funds, etc., and any program/quality improvement methodology used (e.g., rapid cycles, RPIWs, LEAN).
 Note any challenges encountered and how they were overcome.

 5. Report any results achieved.
-Will the project be redesigned, sustained or scaled up?
+How has the project improved health outcomes in your service area?
+Will the project be redesigned, sustained, or scaled up?

 A panel of experts with demonstrated experience executing rural health projects will review and score each complete application using the following criteria: